PatrickZH/Zero-Shot-Learning-Posed-as-a-Missing-Data-Problem/README.md

 Before running the code, you need to upzip SLEP_package_4.1.zip.
 This package is for the function 'LeastR'.
 For more support, you can visit the [website](http://www.yelab.net/software/SLEP/). <br>

+Get the Dimensionality Reduction toolbox from [here](https://lvdmaaten.github.io/drtoolbox/) for using function 'compute_mapping'.

 Finally, you can run ICCVW_EXP_AwA.m and ICCVW_EXP_CUB.m .

 ## Citation